storyprotocol/documentation/docs/Developers/sdk-v13-migration-guide.md

 The function now has 2 extra parameters:

 1. `allowDuplicates`: Set to true to allow minting an NFT with a duplicate `nftMetadataHash`.
-2. `maxRts`: The maximum number of royalty tokens that can be distributed to the external royalty policies (max: 100,000,000).
+2. `maxRts`: The maximum number of royalty tokens that can be distributed to the external royalty policies.
+Must be between 0 and 100,000,000.
+   1. **Recommended for simplicity**: `100_000_000`

 Example: